Helsingborg Central Station: Building

-Knutpunkten was built in 1984-1991 according to drawings by Ivar Krepp and is located where the old Central Station designed by Helgo Zettervall was located.
+Knutpunkten was built in 1984–1991 according to drawings by Ivar Krepp and is located where the old Central Station designed by Helgo Zettervall was located.
 With the construction of the Knutpunkten and the lowering of the tracks into the Helsingborg Tunnel, a major problem regarding the railway in Helsingborg was solved.

 The property has changed owners several times in the mid-2000s.
 In 2005, Kungsleden AB sold the property to a fund managed by the Danish Keops A/S. In 2007, the property was acquired by a fund managed by British Lathe Investment, to be taken over by Nordic Land in 2008.
-On October 13, 2010, the building changed owners again, this time to Wihlborgs.
-On behalf of the new owner, the building has since been rebuilt in two stages, 2014-2016, with the establishment of five new levels of office space for business operations in the form of an office, and in 2019-2021 when the facade seen from the north, at the northern main entrance, changed appearance to a modern glass structure, and new areas for restaurant operations have been established inside this glass structure.
+On 13 October 2010, the building changed owners again, this time to Wihlborgs.
+On behalf of the new owner, the building has since been rebuilt in two stages, 2014–2016, with the establishment of five new levels of office space for business operations in the form of an office, and in 2019–2021 when the facade seen from the north, at the northern main entrance, changed appearance to a modern glass structure, and new areas for restaurant operations have been established inside this glass structure.

+Prehistory

+The first railway in Helsingborg was opened in 1865 and went past Billeberga and Teckomatorp to Eslöv at the Southern Main Line.
+Its station came to be known as Helsingborg Central station, located just south of the traditional city, 200 meters south of Knutpunkten.
+In 1875 the railway from this station past Åstorp to Hässleholm was opened.
+In 1885 a railway line was opened to Ängelholm, which reached Gothenburg in 1892, and this year a station building was finished north of the city, and came to be known as Helsingborg Ferry station.
+This station was adjacent to the ferry terminal to Helsingør.
+For many years the ferry station was important primarily for long-distance traffic by train from Gothenburg and Stockholm, which also continued by ferry to Helsingør and then to Copenhagen.
+The Central station were mainly used for trains to Malmö.
+There was a track connection between these two stations, but it went on streets and trains had to go very slowly and only used to occasionally.